spring-guides/gs-rest-service/README.md

     </build>
 ```

 The `start-class` property tells Maven to create a `META-INF/MANIFEST.MF` file with a `Main-Class: hello.Application` entry.
-This is the key to being able to run the jar with `java -jar`.
+This entry enables you to run the jar with `java -jar`.

-The [Maven Shade plugin][maven-shade-plugin] extracts classes from all the jars on the classpath and builds a single "über-jar".
-This makes it much more convenient to execute and transport your service.
+The [Maven Shade plugin][maven-shade-plugin] extracts classes from all the jars on the classpath and builds a single "über-jar", which makes it more convenient to execute and transport your service.

 Now run the following to produce a single executable JAR file containing all necessary dependency classes and resources: